Taxation of international executives

 |Type of insurance||Paid by employer||Paid by employee||Total|

-Effective 2006, expatriates’ participation in National Health Insurance is mandatory unless they remain on overseas payroll with the associated compensation costs not charged back to Korea (that is Class B income).
+Expatriates’ participation in National Health Insurance is mandatory if they are on local payroll, including charge back of the associated compensation costs to Korea, or if they reside in Korea for more than 6 months.
 Exemption is available if expatriates are covered by employer-sponsored foreign medical insurance.
-The percentages for employer and employee are 3.350256 percent (including geriatric long-term care insurance rate) for each.
-There is an income ceiling of KRW78.1 million per month for the monthly contributions.
+The percentages for employer and employee are 3.676838 percent (including geriatric long-term care insurance rate) for each.
+There is an income ceiling of KRW99.62 million per month for the monthly contributions.